 Under the pre-reform receivership system, it is easier for creditors to liquidate bankrupt firms.
-If creditor control leads to excessive liquidation, firms' demand for credit could be reduced.26 Since the additional liquidations would be more costly for firms in which owners and managers have high private benefits of control, this channel could reduce the demand for credit by high-B firms under the pre-reform receivership system.
-Note that this is exactly the channel we propose in this paper, which requires the presence of private benefits of control that are noncontractible.
+If creditor control leads to excessive liquidation, firms' demand for credit could be reduced.28 Since the additional liquidations would be more costly for firms in which owners and managers have high personal costs of bankruptcy, this channel could reduce the demand for credit by high-B firms under the pre-reform receivership system.
+Note that this is consistent with the channel we propose in this paper, which requires the presence of a private benefit that is noncontractible.